A description of the committees and their charges are below.

 TPS members: Active, Life/Emeritus, Associate, Resident/Fellow and Medical students are eligible for committee sign-up.
-If you need to verify membership contact the TPS Member Services Manager.
+If you need to verify membership contact the TPS Director of Member Services.
+TPS list of committees are below.

-Most committees convene twice a year.
+Most committees convene twice a year in-person for an hour and half.
 In conjunction with the TPS Annual Meeting, usually in September/October and the TPS Annual Leadership Planning Summit (ALPS), in April.
+Committees can meet virtually throughout the year.

 To find about more about a committee's goals and time commitments, please contact one of the committee chairs.